 Introduction of Millets Farming:

 Sorghum is normally known as Jowar in India.
-Traditionally, Sorghum was used as a grain to make flatbreads or rotis.
-Enriched with the goodness of iron, protein & fiber, jowar can help in reducing cholesterol level as it has a component called policosanols.
+Traditionally, Sorghum was used as a grain to make flatbreads or Rotis.
+Enriched with the goodness of iron, protein & fiber, Jowar can help in reducing cholesterol levels as it has a component called policosanols.
 Sorghum also called great millet, Indian millet, milo, durra, cereal grain plant of the grass family & its edible starchy seeds.

 Sorghum requires an average temperature of at least 25°C to generate maximum grain yields in a given year.
 Maximum photosynthesis is attaining at daytime temperatures of at least 30°C. Sorghum or Jowar cannot be planted until soil temperatures have reached 17°C. The long growing season, generally 90 to 120 days, causes yields to be severely decreased if the plants are not in the ground early enough.

 Grain sorghum is generally planted with a commercial corn seeder at a depth of 2 to 5 centimeters, depending on the density of the soil.
 It was created that yields can be boosted by ten to fifteen percent when optimum use of moisture & sunlight are obtained by planting in 25-centimeter rows instead of the conventional one-meter rows.
 Sorghum, in common is a very competitive crop and does well in competition with weeds in narrow rows.
 However, herbicides are still used to control the weed problem so that the plants create an economically viable crop of grain.